Surgical Vision Correction Consultations

 Consultations, Referrals, and Post-Op Care for LASIK and Cataract Surgery in New Orleans

 At Eyes on Canal, we provide evaluations and recommendations for those interested in surgeries to correct their vision.
-Our highly-trained optometrists will walk you through the process, costs, benefits, and risks involved, so you can leave feeling informed and confident in your eye care decisions.
+Our highly-trained optometrist will walk you through the process, costs, benefits, and risks involved, so you can leave feeling informed and confident in your eye care decisions.
 We have relationships with some of the best eye surgeons in the New Orleans area, and can help coordinate your surgery and provide you with the best in post-op care.

 We want you to feel confident in your selection of Eyes on Canal as your vision care provider.
-If you’re considering surgically correcting your vision, schedule an appointment with one of our caring optometrists for a comprehensive evaluation.
+If you’re considering surgically correcting your vision, schedule an appointment with one of our caring optometrist for a comprehensive evaluation.